 “One of the most interesting aspects of Wrocław is the city’s busy public realm and use of the riversides.
 As the heart of this outdoor activity, Słodowa Island is a unique and fascinating place”, says MVRDV founding partner Nathalie de Vries.
 “Concordia Design’s Wrocław combination of a historic structure, a vibrant mixture of creative and exciting businesses, and new attractions working in harmony with the island’s public space will cement Słodowa Island’s reputation as the place to be in Wrocław.”

 The design of the extension is respectful to the existing building, continuing its roofline.
 The window openings on the extension match those on the historic façade, becoming wider and more transparent closer to the informal end of the building.
-Besides the café and food hall in the entrance spaces, the rest of the 4500m2 building hosts co-working office spaces, while the uppermost floor features an open-air terrace, protected by glass walls on all sides, providing views onto the city.
+Besides the restaurant and event space in the entrances, the rest of the 4500m2 building hosts co-working office spaces, while the uppermost floor features an open-air terrace, protected by glass walls on all sides, providing views onto the city.

 - Principal in charge